spectrocloud/librarium/packages/docs/content/08-user-management.md

   * Microsoft ADFS.
   * Others.

 To setup IdP based SSO, login to the Spectro Cloud console as the tenant admin.
-Access the admin settings area by clicking the "Admin" button on the left panel.
+Access the tenant admin settings area by clicking the "Admin" button on the left panel.
-Select the "Settings" from the "Admin menu" and then click "SAML" on the dashboard to view the SAML panel.
+Select the "Settings" from the "Admin menu" and then click "SAML" on the Spectro Cloud console to view the SAML panel.
 Toggle the `Enable SSO` button to bring up the configuration boxes.
 Choose the IdP from the dropdown menu.
 Click the name of your preferred IdP below to see detailed instructions.
 * [Okta](/user-management/okta).
 * [Azure Active Directory](/user-management/azure-ad).